-Network Rail proposes to close 115 level crossings in East Anglia.
-The proposals originally included 130 crossings, but thanks to objections from Ramblers members and other local residents, 15 have been removed from the closure programme.
+Network Rail has released proposals to close 115 level crossings across East Anglia.
+The proposals originally included 130 crossings, but thanks to objections from Ramblers members and local residents, 15 have been removed from the closure programme.

-In February, Vanessa Griffiths, our chief executive, met with Richard Schofield, the Route Managing Director with Anglia Region and raised concerns about this programme and the way in which the consultation has been carried out.
+In February, Vanessa Griffiths, Ramblers chief executive, met with Richard Schofield, the route managing director for Anglia region to raise concerns about the closure programme and the way in which the consultation was carried out.

-How we’re protecting our rights of way network
+How we’ve protected our rights of way network so far:

-If any highway authorities formally object to some of the closures, public inquiries will then take place before the Secretary of State for Transport has the final say on the orders.
+We know that Cambridgeshire County Council is objecting to the proposals and therefore a public inquiry will take place.
+If highway authorities in the other affected regions formally object to any of the closures too, public inquiries relating to these crossing closures will also take place later this year, before the Secretary of State for Transport has the final say on the orders.
 The final decision on the closures is expected in autumn 2018.

 Sign-up here if you’d like to get further updates on this campaign.